Hawkynt/C--FrameworkExtensions/Backports/CONTRIBUTING.md

   - Extension layers for missing members are guarded by `#if !SUPPORTS_<FEATURE>_FULL`, `#if !SUPPORTS_<FEATURE>_ADVANCED`, etc.
 - **Official packages**: use `OFFICIAL_<FEATURE>` flags only to express “the API is provided by a package instead of the runtime”; they follow the same BASE/FULL/ADVANCED idea where needed.

+### Practical Feature Flag Naming

+In practice, feature flags are named after **logical capability blocks**, not after some global, perfectly consistent taxonomy.
+The unit you care about is: “what set of APIs do I want to treat as one on/off switch?”.
+That leads to three common patterns:

+1. **Group flags (most common)**
+   A flag covers a *cluster* of related members and sometimes multiple types that conceptually belong together and should either all exist or all be missing.
+   - Example: `SUPPORTS_VECTOR_BASIC` might cover the core `Vector128<T>`/`Vector256<T>` types, a small set of factory methods, and basic arithmetic.
+   - Example: `SUPPORTS_TASK_RUN` could mean “we have `Task.Run(...)` in the shape we rely on”, even if that pulls in a couple of overloads.

+   Rule of thumb: if consumers would reasonably say “either I have this feature or I don’t”, it gets a single group flag named after that feature.

+2. **Single-API flags (fine-grained shims)**
+   Sometimes the smallest useful unit really is a single method or tiny surface, usually when it was added later or is optional even on newer runtimes.
+   - Example: `SUPPORTS_STRING_ISNULLORWHITESPACE`
+   - Example: `SUPPORTS_SPAN_FILL`

+   In that case, name the flag after the method (or property/operator group) exactly.
+The flag then means: “this particular API is present and behaves like the official one”.

+3. **Layered / second-iteration flags**
+   Some features grow in layers: v1 has the type and a few members, later versions add more operators, helpers, or whole extra behavior.
+The first layer gets the “base” name; later layers get their own flags named after the layer’s *role*, not its internal history.
+   - Example:
+     - `SUPPORTS_VECTOR_BASE` – minimal usable vector API.
+     - `SUPPORTS_VECTOR_OPERATORS` – adds arithmetic/comparison operators.
+     - `SUPPORTS_VECTOR_ADVANCED` – adds newer helpers like `Clamp`, `Max`, etc.

+   Older runtimes define none of these, mid-tier runtimes might define only `SUPPORTS_VECTOR_BASE`, and the newest ones define all of them.

+General rules to keep you from inventing nonsense:

+- Name flags after **what you conceptually get**, not how it’s implemented.
+- One flag should always mean “this *logical block* of API is fully usable” – whether that’s one method or ten.
+- If you find yourself needing `SUPPORTS_FOO` and `SUPPORTS_FOO_BUT_NOT_BAR`, you’ve already lost.
+Split them into two clean blocks: `SUPPORTS_FOO` and `SUPPORTS_FOO_BAR`, wire them monotonically, and layer the polyfills accordingly.

 ### Handling Partial Framework Support

 When a type exists only in a reduced form on some targets and is missing entirely on others, don’t duplicate entire type definitions per framework or bury the codebase under `#if` branches.
 Define a single feature flag for the minimal API shared by all partial implementations, implement that minimal layer once, and then add missing members—instance methods, properties, static members, and even operators—through separate extension blocks guarded by additional feature flags.
 Frameworks with no implementation get the base polyfill plus every extension layer; frameworks with partial support define only the base flag and automatically pick up the missing APIs; fully modern frameworks define all flags and skip all polyfills.
 This incremental layering keeps the code organized, avoids redundancy, and ensures each framework gets exactly the pieces it needs.